stephane-caron/pink/README.md

     )
 ```

-For body tasks, we can for example initialize them from the robot's neutral configuration:
+Body tasks can be initialized, for example, from the robot's neutral configuration:

 ```python
 import pink